w3c/epub-rs-bugs/README.md

   * For each issue, the title should be a clear, brief description of the bug

-  * The issue should have the appropriate topic, reading system label(s) and Device/OS label(s) applied
+  * The issue should have the appropriate topic, reading system label(s) and Device/OS label(s) applied for where you have tested this issue

   * If you are a reading system developer for the reading system noted, you may add RS label(s) to note if this issue is acknowledged or a fix in your development pipeline